ChanceMagno/Full-Stack-exercise/README.md

  - use angular 1.x
   - if using anything that would break widespread browser compatibility (i.e., IE10+, mobile browsers), that's okay, just document it
  - consume APIs from included `server` project (see `server/README.md`)
+   - 2 API routes (the GET /api/triplogs and the DELETE /api/triplogs/:id routes) are unfinished, start by finishing those with appropriate Mongo/Express code
    - Disclaimer: this hasn't been fully tested and may have issues
    - feel free to modify/add/extend/etc.
  - it should have a vertical list of the last 30 days, similar to an "agenda view"